tushar-v-patil/notes_app/README.md

 • Scalable, Robust, and Maintainable App.

-• Used of recyler view over list view.
+• Used of Recycler view over List view.

 # UI Of The App